VinceECN/OSCILATE/README.md

 Detuning can also be introduced during this step.

 # Overview

+The package associated to the **OSCILATE** project is called ``oscilate``.
+It contains two modules:
+- The `MMS` module is the MMS solver.
+- The `sympy_functions` module contains additional functions that are not directly related to the MMS but which are used in `MMS`.

 ## Solver
-`MMS.py` is the MMS solver.
-It contains 3 main classes:
+`MMS` contains 3 main classes:
 - `Dynamical_system` : the dynamical system considered
 - `Multiple_scales_system` : the system obtained after applying the MMS to the dynamical system
-- `Stead_state` : the MMS results evaluated at steady state and (if computed) the system's response and its stability.
+- `Steady_state` : the MMS results evaluated at steady state and (if computed) the system's response and its stability.

-These classes are described in details in the documentation.
+These classes are described in details in the [documentation](https://vinceECN.github.io/OSCILATE/).

-## Additional functions
-`sympy_functions.py` contains additional functions that are not directly related to the MMS but which are used in `MMS.py`.

 ## Examples
-Application examples are proposed in the documentation.
+Application examples are proposed in the [documentation](https://vinceECN.github.io/OSCILATE/).
 They include
 - The Duffing oscillator
 - Coupled Duffing oscillators
 - Coupled nonlinear oscillators with quadratic nonlinearities